AqwamCreates/DataPredict-Neural/docs/Roadmap.md

 ## Core

-The list of items below are likely to be implemented due to its mainstream use, increases learning speed or reduces computational resources.
+The list of items shown below are likely to be implemented due to its mainstream use, increases learning speed or reduces computational resources.

 * None.

 ## Nice-To-Have

-The list of items below may not necesarily implemented in the future.
+The list of items shown below may not necesarily implemented in the future.
 However, they could be prioritized with external interest or funding.

 * Dilated Convolution Neural Network.